Thaali Bhagyam: Plot

 The families of Nallasivam and Murugan have been neighbours for generations.
 Nallasivam is nurturing his wish to give his daughter Valli in marriage to Murugan.
 Meanwhile, a bride search for Nallasivam is on and Murugan accompanies Nallasivam along with others to see a bride, Kamalam.
-Kamalam, thinking Murugan is the groom agrees for the marriage, and finds it is otherwise on the day of the marriage.
+Kamalam, thinking Murugan is the groom agrees to the marriage, and finds it is otherwise on the day of the marriage.
 In a passionate moment, Kamalam misbehaves with Murugan, which is seen by Namchivayam, a tax collector.
 Namchivayam takes this opportunity to blackmail Kamalam and get her to do things against Murugan.
 How Murugan foils their plans and how finally truth prevails is what the film is all about.